-Wheeler Lake Professional Review and Guide
+Wheeler Lake Professional Guide

 "Wheeler Lake is a gem of an alpine lake, tucked in an elbow turn of the Continental Divide.
 A hillside covered with white cascades pours into the lake from snow melting under the crystal blue Colorado sky.
 The hike follows an extreme four-wheel drive road under part of the old Magnolia Mill and past various relics of mining days.
 Hikers should expect to see vehicles on this multiple-use road.
 Mount Lincoln at 14, 286 feet watches over the broad valley of the Middle Fork of the South Platte River, above which lies Wheeler Lake.
 Below the waters of Montgomery Reservoir lie the remains of the town of Montgomery.